- Samuel Fuller

 Samuel Fuller made films about survivors.
 Whether they tromped through the perils of war and came out alive or faced up against one of society’s more menacing social problems, his brand of hard-boiled characters and roughneck scenarios operate on instinct and pure emotion.
 Having seen it all, from blood-soaked battlefields to the likewise drenched urban sprawl, Fuller writes experience into his screenplays and directs them with authenticity and visual dynamism.
 His yarns are designed to disquiet his viewers, to “grab audiences by the balls” and not let go.
 Such is the case with Pickup on South Street, a film that spits in the face of patriotism in favor of human survival.
 Backed by his longtime supporter Daryl F. Zanuck at Twentieth Century Fox, Fuller was hired to rewrite Harry Brown’s script based on Dwight Taylor’s original story Blaze of Glory.
 Zanuck wanted a picture defined by “guts and realism,” a platform against formula noir pictures that were all too common by the early 1950s.
 Brown’s treatment was entirely too orthodox for Zanuck, who, according to early conference notes about the film, craved a “hard-hitting Richard Widmark kind of thing.”
 Who better to communicate that than Samuel Fuller?
 Having greatly admired Fuller’s intense and genuine war movies like Steel Helmet and Fixed Bayonets, Zanuck entrusted Fuller to create a visceral, truth-telling portrayal of the criminal underworld.

-What Fuller might call a “pisscutter-of-a-movie,” Pickup on South Street contains a lurid realism in respect to the cold-blooded, amoral, yet oddly noble central characters, all of whom are criminals.
+What Fuller might call a “pisscutter-of-a-movie,” Pickup on South Street contains a lurid realism in respect to his cold-blooded, amoral, yet oddly noble central characters, all of whom are criminals.
 In Fuller’s crackerjack script, a pickpocket named Skip McCoy (Richard Widmark, much to Zanuck’s pleasure) lifts the wallet of an unwitting Communist courier on a subway, a dame called Candy (Jean Peters) being trailed by two FBI agents.
 Unbeknownst to Skip, her wallet contains microfilm holding a top-secret formula meant for an undisclosed nefarious plot.
 When Candy tells her handler Joey (Richard Kiley) what happened, he tells her to find the pickpocket, and so she follows a trail of names until she reaches Moe (Thelma Ritter), a lowly necktie saleswoman who also gives up information to cops or anyone paying.
 However, Moe has already given Skip’s name to the police.
 Skip finds himself downtown, police Captain Dan Tiger (Murvyn Vye) and FBI men appealing to his patriotism to hand over the microfilm.
 Skip laughs off their pleas, “Are you waving the flag at me?”
 A three-time loser, Skip plays it cool under pressure, knowing life imprisonment awaits him if they convict him of theft once more.
 Unable to prove anything, they let Skip go but keep an eye on his movements.
 Candy later arrives to hunt for the microfilm at Skip’s home, an abandoned bait shack on the Hudson River.
 She does her best to seduce it out of Skip in a series of visits, and even begins to fall for him in the process, but he sees right through her game and sends her back to Joey for a bigger payoff.
 It makes no difference to him what secrets the microfilm holds, even after he learns it belongs to Communist spies.

 Knowing the cops are watching him and wanting to keep Skip out of jail, Candy eventually bludgeons him over the head and takes the microfilm to Joey, completely unaware that Skip had kept a frame for insurance.
 Joey beats Candy to a pulp when he discovers this, but she refuses to relinquish the location of Skip’s hideout.
 Joey then proceeds to Moe and murders her when she too refuses to divulge information to a Red.
 And so Skip, forced to recognize Candy’s loving sacrifice and enraged by Moe’s murder, gives up on his pursuit of a high-buck payoff and goes after Joey for revenge, slugs him up and down a busy subway station, recovers the microfilm, and catches the Communist agent under the nose of the authorities.
 In the final scene, Skip and Candy leave the police station free, though Captain Tiger predicts Skip will find himself in trouble again.
 Candy replies, “You wanna bet?”